 Do let us know how you get on in the forum.

-How to uncover them
+How to try and uncover them

 Share your tips and successes with others in the Hotwire hotels forum thread.